Bubalina

-Bubalina is a subtribe of Bovini (wild cattle) that includes the various species of true buffalo.
+Buffalos are bovines of the subtribe Bubalina is a subtribe of Bovini (wild cattle) that includes the various species of true buffalo.
 Species include the African buffalo, the anoas, and the wild water buffalo (including the domesticated variant water buffalo).
 Buffaloes can be found naturally in sub-Saharan Africa, South Asia and Southeast Asia, and domestic and feral populations have been introduced to Europe, the Americas, and Australia.
 In addition to the living species, bubalinans have an extensive fossil record where remains have been found in much of Afro-Eurasia.

 American bison are commonly referred to as "buffalo" but are not members of Bubalina.

 Taxonomy

 Placement within Bovini

 The majority of phylogenetic work based on ribosomal DNA, chromosomal analysis, autosomal introns and mitochondrial DNA has recovered three distinctive subtribes of Bovini: Pseudorygina (represented solely by the saola), Bubalina, and Bovina (which today are represented by the genera Bison and Bos).
 One cytogenetic analysis concerning the phylogenetic position on the saola suggests the species could be related to buffalo.
 This relationship has not, however, been supported by most phylogenetic work concerning Bovini.